sychagneux/Cour-LP-Transverse-Server/README.md

   ];
 ```

-Change the query in the resolvers
+Change the query in the resolvers, to correctly return the users constant.

-And then check the result on localhost:4000/
+And then check the result on [localhost:4000](localhost:4000)

 You can try the following query on the playground: